manfromanotherland/directory-index-ui/README.md

 ## Alternatives

-Lots of people point it out alternatives for this project.
+Lots of people have pointed it out alternatives for this project.
 There's a lot of great stuff out there, so have a look:

 - [Apaxy](http://adamwhitcroft.com/apaxy/): enhance the experience of browsing web directories
 - [h5ai](https://larsjung.de/h5ai/): a modern HTTP web server index